zense/IIITB-StudentKit/docs/faq.md

 8.  **Is the curriculum for ECE and CSE same for the first 4 semesters?**

-  Yes The curriculum is same for the first 2 years.
+  Yes, the curriculum is same for the first 2 years.
 We share the same core subjects like Data Structures, Programming,Digital Design and Networking.

-9.  **Is there any additional fee to participate in the further rounds?**
+9.  **Is there any additional fee to submit for participating in further rounds?**

-  No, there is no additional fee to pay for participation in the further rounds.
+  No, there is no additional fee to submit to participate in further rounds.

 ##Facilities FAQ's